snakemake/snakemake/docs/tutorial/basics.rst

 Step 4: Indexing read alignments and visualizing the DAG of jobs
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+.. sidebar:: Note

+  Snakemake uses the `Python format mini language <https://docs.python.org/3/library/string.html#formatexamples>`_ to format shell commands.
+  Sometimes you have to use braces (``{}``) for something else in a shell command.
+  In that case, you have to escape them by doubling, for example when relying on the bash brace expansion we mentioned above:
+  ``ls {{A,B}}.txt``.

 Next, we need to use samtools_ again to index the sorted read alignments so that we can quickly access reads by the genomic location they were mapped to.
 This can be done with the following rule: